 Yoga is among the healthiest things you can do for yourself.
 It doesn’t require much space (a 6-by-2 mat covers most of it) and it won’t disrupt your roommates.

 Online yoga instructors often charge per lesson, and some may offer a deal if you sign up for a bulk set of lessons.
-Check Thumbtack to find a yoga teacher near you, and inquire to see if they’re teaching remotely at this time.
+Check Thumbtack to find a yoga teacher near you, and ask if they’re teaching remotely at this time.

 Self-defense is about more than protection — it also teaches you coordination, improves fitness and challenges you physically and mentally.

-Many self-defense instructors have moved to remote services while stay-at-home orders are in effect.
+Many self-defense instructors still offer remote services.
 Before you start punching and kicking, ensure that you have sufficient room, equipment and consent from others in your household.

 Your voice is an instrument you already own.
 Singing lets you join in on songs, entertain people (and yourself) and spread a little joy.
 With video call technology, voice coaches are offering online lessons that can take you from amateur to experienced in a few short weeks.